ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

 </script>
 ```

-## parent and parents attributes
+## parent and parents

-- The `parent` attribute is used to get the direct parent element of the current element.
+- `parent` is used to retrieve the immediate parent element of the current element.
-- The `parents` attribute is used to get an array of all ancestor elements of the current element (including the parent's parent, the parent's parent's parent, and so on).
+- `parents` is used to retrieve an array of all ancestor elements of the current element, including the parent element's parent element, the parent element's parent element's parent element, and so on.

 ```html
 <!DOCTYPE html>